Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	6. Bureaucratic waste analysis:  The literalism of this technology's bureaucratic waste varies according to the economic system that is implementing it.
 It is most literal in planned economies and least literal in feudal economies.
 The inclusion of people who love attaining calm control of fast-moving systems is no more (but no less) bureaucratically expensive than maintaining good roadways, recreational vehicle arenas, and vehicle fabrication organizations.
 Should a society engaging in these practice grow extremely unfit for bureaucratic life, these individuals may take up the hatred of bureaucracy, which intrinsically operates at a different pace than they would prefer.
 Furthermore, investing excessively in roads and vehicles is potentially injurious to public health due to pollution and vehicular accident risks, which may damage the productivity of skilled bureaucrats as well as injuring the assurance of safety that they prefer.
 	7. Liberation rating:  5/5 (Planned Economy), 4/5 (Regulated Economy), 3/5 (Free Economy), 2/5 (Feudal Economy)
 	8. Protection rating:  2/5, +1 with Jaunting Grids or Pervasive Digitalization, +1 with Enlightened Policing
+	9. Siphon quality:  2/5
-	9. Technological smoothness:  5/5
+	10. Technological smoothness:  5/5
-	10. Technological extremophilia:  3/5
+	11. Technological extremophilia:  3/5
-	11. Stress/Boredom rating:  3/5 (Eustress)
+	12. Stress/Boredom rating:  3/5 (Eustress)
-	12. Me-points: 0/3
+	13. Me-points: 0/3
-	13. Kind of person most protected:  Automotive fans and racers.
+	14. Kind of person most protected:  Automotive fans and racers.
-	14. Special categories:  Hypersmooth, Rehabilitative, Furry
+	15. Special categories:  Hypersmooth, Rehabilitative, Furry
-	15. Conversion potential:  Unknown
+	16. Conversion potential:  Unknown
 5. Stasis Controller
 	1. Challenge cured:  Biological embargo
 	2. Challenge cure interpretation:  Biological embargoes prevent a system from importing "technologies, machinery, capital, and experts from other systems in the Commonwealth that would otherwise aid it in producing biological goods."
 As I interpret stasis controllers, it's a technology fundamentally about approaching biological materials production with appropriate patience.
 If biological embargoes are levied against systems that are not believed to have the foresight to utilize biotechnologies appropriately, then the stasis controller technology represents the proof of patient and thoughtful intentions.
 This dovetails with my interpretation of Beyonder Engines as incorporating long-term ecological planning, too; the technologies are right next to each other on the tech tree.